dronahq/samples/README.md

 This sample app demonstrates how to use DronaHQ User method to get profile of currently logged-in user.

+## Native DronaHQ Invocation
+This sample app demonstrates how to use DronaHQ for native app invocation .

 ## Support
 dev[at]dronahq[dot]com